jstraub/dpMM/README.md

 [1].
 After finishing the specified number of iterations (via the `-T` option) the log likelihood as well as the number of clusters over the iterations is shown.
+Note that the true number of clusters of the data in ./data/rndSphereDataIwUncertain.csv is 30 where each of the clusters has 333 data-points.
+A groundtruth labeling can be found in ./data/rndSphereDataIwUncertain_gt.lbl.
-Make sure you compiled the cpp code beforehand since the python script just wraps the call to dpmmSampler.
+Make sure you compiled the .cpp code beforehand since the python script just wraps the call to dpmmSampler.

 ### Executables